Todd van der Heyden: Career

 From 1997 to 2000, van der Heyden worked as a volunteer at Vidéotron's cable access channel Canal Vox, as well as freelanced at CBC Radio in Montreal and the Toronto Star newspaper.
 Starting in 2000, he worked as news reporter at CFCF which was later rebranded as CTV Montreal.
 In February 2005, van der Heyden became the co-anchor of the 6pm weekend newscast and later the noon weekday newscast.
-In July 2008, he also became co-anchor of 6 o'clock newscast.
+In July 2008, he also became co-anchor of the 6 o'clock newscast.
 On December 2, 2011 it was announced that van der Heyden would be leaving CTV Montreal for a promotion, joining CTV News Channel, the network's 24-hour cable news channel based in Toronto.
 He has been an afternoon news anchor at CTV News Channel since January 2012.

 Van der Heyden is also the host of a weekly nationally syndicated radio show "Viewpoints with Todd van der Heyden" which airs on all Bell Media talk radio stations across Canada.
 The show initially launched in October 2011 on CJAD Radio in Montreal.
 The show is also available in podcast form across various platform such as iTunes, Spotify, Google Podcasts, iHeart Radio etc.

 Van der Heyden also frequently acted as a fill-in anchor on CTV’s former morning show Canada AM and occasionally on CTV National News.